 Positioned on the glorious Gower Peninsula, Horton Beach is one for the braver surfers as on a good day it attracts quite a swell, accessible through the sand dunes of Port Eynon Bay.
 Popular with bodysurfers and kitesurfers during the summer, you should also take a walk around its coast.

 Oxwich Bay, Gower

-A picturesque, 2.5-mile stretch is yours for the surfing here, with a large, flat beach and conditions making it popular with watersport lovers throughout the year.
-Take a clifftop stroll to see why this is considered one of the world's most beatiful beaches, or visit the nearby National Nature Reserve.
+Oxwich Bay is a picturesque, 2.5-mile stretch.
+It's yours for the surfing, with a large, flat beach and conditions making it popular with watersport lovers throughout the year.
+Take a clifftop stroll to see why this is considered one of the world's most beautiful beaches, or visit the nearby National Nature Reserve.

 Carreg y Defaid, Llŷn Peninsula

 The Llŷn Peninsula’s south-facing coast is a watersports playground for adventurous souls and Carreg y Defaid is an ideal place for those of us who like to play hardest.
 A secluded and appealingly moody lump between Pwllheli and Llanbedrog, this beach offers ideal conditions for kitesurfers.
 The cheerful multi-coloured row of huts along the beach also offer an ideal backdrop for your coastal adventure.